fastodigama/Egyptian-Vibes/README.md

 - Input sanitization using mysqli_real_escape_string and type casting.
 - Passwords hashed using MD5.
 - Deletion actions require explicit confirmation to prevent accidental data loss.

+## Contributing

+1. Fork the repository.
+2. Create a feature branch.
+3. Make changes and commit with meaningful messages.
+4. Submit a pull request for review.